jaca230/teststand_daq_manual/docs/software_dependencies.md

 ### Overview

 The system monitor software is a custom software package used to attach system resource usage to midas data banks to aid in debugging rate slowdowns.
-It is a required dependency currently, but also is disabled in the midas frontends at the moment (work in progress).
+It is a required dependency currently.
+It's contents can be found in the midas databank `SI00` where `00` is replaced with the frontend index.

 ### Installation Guide